 “3.5 kg, effendi.
 Your parcel is 3.5 kg too heavy.”

 The postal worker would not budge.
 So I ripped my carefully prepared package open and pulled out the bike’s rear wheel, pedals and one pannier.
-In the postal worker’s cousin’s friend’s
+In the postal worker’s cousin’s friend’s shop I packed these last pieces into a second box, and trotted back to Antakya’s post office.

 “Where should I send these parcels to, effendi?”